MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 Sometimes you have thousands of users and a complicated directory schema that you want to import.
 In these cases, it's desirable to plan out your migration in a spreadsheet.

 In these cases, we trust the CSV upload option is useful.
-This allows you to lay out all your users and directories, and then provide it to us in a .csv format for us to create your migration.
+This lets you lay out all your users and directories, and then provide it to us in a .csv format for us to create your migration.

 ##### Users to migrate